andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 this small respository is actually just an example Flow.
-It includes everything you need to communicate with your HUE-Bridge directly using https-request via API V2 (CLIP API) You wont be dependent on badly maintined contribs anymore, controlling your lamps.
+It includes everything you need to communicate with your HUE-Bridge directly using https-request via API V2 (CLIP API) You wont be dependent on badly maintained contribs anymore.

 Thanks to user ralfhille, who created the header node!